XiaoliHan19/IntroToIM/midterm/README.md

 - gfu

 *Challenge:*
 - One of the challenge in making the game comes from the barriers.
 I need to look into the sine/cosine/some other equations, which is quite confusing.
+I asked my cs-major friends on this part.
+It was helpful.
 - My working process is to throw everything on the processing first and then rearrange them.
 I had a hard time re-organizing because the codes looked very messy.
 It would be so much easier to be organized from the beginning.
 -